Great to have you with us on the one and only Excellence in Broadcasting Network, Rush Limbos, serving humanity just by being here.

 That's exactly what's going on.

-That's what Latino News Media is.
+That's what Latino news media is.

-That's what Univision is, and that's what Jorge, whether he knows it or not, that's what he's become.
+And that's what Jorge, whether he knows it or not, that's what he's become.

 I'll take a break.

-Sit tight, back after this.
+Back after this.

 Okay, here's what I've decided to do.

-In the meantime, Kirkville, Texas, and Rich.
+In the meantime, Kirkville, Texas.

-Well, let's let's go back to a previous Luntz focus group.
+Let's go back to a previous Luntz focus group.

-And that would be after the first debate, or the debate that was on Fox News earlier this month, back in August 6th.
+And that would be after the first debate, or the debate, that was on Fox News earlier this month, back in August 6th.

-After that debate, Lunz had a group that walked in there, largely in support of Trump, at least favorably disposed towards him, after the debate, easily 75% of them thought Trump was a disaster.
+After that debate, Luntz had a group that walked in there largely in support of Trump, at least favorably disposed towards him.

 It was after the first debate, and it was some people who were let down.

-They walked in, they were Trump supporters, they were let down.
+They were let down.

-This was a specially put together group, there were there were Republican consultants and others on the other side of a two-way mirror watching this.
+There were Republican consultants and others on the other side of a two-way mirror watching this.

-And in that focus group, it didn't matter what Lunz told them Trump had said, it didn't shake their support for him.
+And in that focus group, it didn't matter what Luntz told them Trump had said.

 It was a total 180 from the focus group after the first debate.